Skip to main content

 For other content, this includes proper text alternatives for images, sufficient color contrast, and content that doesn't rely solely on color to convey meaning.

-Your content must be compatible with current and future assistive technologies, including screen readers, alternative keyboards, and other tools people with disabilities use to access digital content.
+Robust: Content must work with current and future assistive technologies, including screen readers, alternative keyboards, and other tools people with disabilities use to access digital content.

 Meeting these standards isn't a one-time project.
 Every new page you publish, every PDF you upload, every video you post must meet WCAG 2.1 Level AA from day one.
 Accessibility must become part of your standard operating procedures.